Pierfrancesco95/Portfolio/README.md

 ####  02 Project: "API, JSON, NLP and Sentiment Analysis: Youtube.com"

-The goal of this project is to write a script in python language that is able to get data using APIs and JSON file.
+The goal of this project is to write a script in python language that is able to get data making requests to an API and using JSON files.
 So I imported this script in a Jupyter notebook to get a raw dataset, which I had to clean and explore before I could used it to make a Sentiment Analysis with Natural Languange Processing techniques to determine if the emotional tone of comments is positive, negative, or neutral.

 ### 4) DATA VISUALIZATION
 ####  01 Project: "Tableau Dashboard: Inventory Status Analysis - The Look eCommerce Database"